 Bitter is one of the tastes that you can distinguish by the taste buds on your tongue, along with sweet, sour, salty, and unami.
-It was once though that you could only taste bitter with the back of your tongue, but we now know that bitterness can be registered by all parts of the tongue where taste buds reside.
+It was once thought that you could only taste bitter with the back of your tongue, but we now know that bitterness can be registered by all parts of the tongue where taste buds reside.
 However, there are more bitter taste receptors on the back and sides of the tongue.

 Bitter is a taste that we associate with toxic substances.
 Therefore, a strong bitter taste may also cause a gag reflex, which occurs as a protective mechanism.
 Bitter tastes stimulate the brain through the gloosopharyngeal nerve, which is also associated with the gag reflex.

 Foods that are more alkaline, with a higher pH, have a more bitter flavor to us.
 Plants contain alkaloid components, many of which can be highly poisonous.
 These alkaloids have nitrogenous bases and are often present as salts of acetic, oxalic, lactic, malic, tartaric, citric, or other acids.
 Alkaloids can have very strong physiological effects in human beings.
-A well-known poisonous alkaloid is stryhnine.
+A well-known poisonous alkaloid is strychnine.
 Others, however, such as caffeine are stimulants, or even, like morphine, analgesic.
 They can be quite beneficial, at times.

 As well, metallic compounds, glycosides, and peptides are experienced as a bitter principle.
 The number of molecules that we perceive as bitter is very high, and these molecules show a wide variance in structure.
 The amino acids histidine, methionine, valine, arginine, phenylalanine, tryptophan, leucine, and tyrosine have a bitter taste.
 Lysine and proline are both sweet and bitter.